tianon/wishlist/zulip.md

 - easier navigation into topics / control over whether clicking a channel drops straight into a topic, the channel feed, or the topics list
   - topics on the channels page: https://github.com/zulip/zulip-flutter/issues/412 (also touches on the "new topic" noted above from 1385)

+## Dockerization

+Before I gave up and decided to use Zulip Cloud, I tried very hard to run Zulip locally using Docker containers (something I happen to know a thing or two about), and boy howdy this application is **designed** to run inside a hand-maintained virtual machine.
+Given the age of the software, I can't really blame them for it, but it sure made running my own instance a pain because the upstream-published image just mimics a VM and I'm "weird" about my containers to that's DOA for me.
+I did manage to get something running in my own containers, but every single inch of progress was an uphill battle.
+For comparison, most competing solutions (those that are open source, that is) I was able to make my own container images from source successfully in a day or two's work.

+With all that being said, I'm clearly still using the product because as I noted above, they have some _really_ killer functionality that sets them apart from every other tool, even if they're missing a lot of the shine and polish of their competitors, to the point where I gave up running it myself completely. 🤷